The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 exec gunicorn -b :5000 --access-logfile - --error-logfile - microblog:app

-This is a fairly standard start up script that is fairly similar to how the deployments in Chapter 17 and Chapter 18 were started.
-I activate the virtual environment, upgrade the database though the migration framework, compile the language translations, and finally run the server with gunicorn.
+This is a fairly standard start up script that is similar to how the deployments in Chapter 17 and Chapter 18 were started.
+I upgrade the database through the migration framework, and run the server with Gunicorn.

-Note the exec that precedes the gunicorn command.
-In a shell script, exec triggers the process running the script to be replaced with the command given, instead of starting it as a new process.
+Note the exec that precedes the Gunicorn command.
+In a shell script, exec triggers the process running the script (the bash interpreter in this case) to be replaced with the command given, instead of starting the command as a sub-processes.
 This is important, because Docker associates the life of the container to the first process that runs on it.
-In cases like this one, where the start up process is not the main process of the container, you need to make sure that the main process takes the place of that first process to ensure that the container is not terminated early by Docker.
+In cases like this one, where the start-up process is not the main process of the container, you need to make sure that the main process takes the place of that first process to ensure that the container is not terminated early by Docker.

 An interesting aspect of Docker is that anything that the container writes to stdout or stderr will be captured and stored as logs for the container.
 For that reason, the --access-logfile and --error-logfile are both configured with a -, which sends the log to standard output so that they are stored as logs by Docker.